unicodeveloper/dotfiles/readme.md

-# Forked from Simon's dotfiles which was also Forked from Paul Irish.
+# Inspired by Simon's dotfiles which was forked from Paul Irish.

 Fork at your discretion to continue the forking process.
+Adapted for Oh-My-Zsh! :smile:

 ## Installation